BrunoScheufler/aqueduct/README.md

 Generally speaking, you are able to deploy aqueduct in almost every setup you can imagine, whether it's through Docker Compose, Kubernetes or just bare-metal.
 In any scenario, you'd start by pulling the official Docker image from Docker Hub (`docker pull brunoscheufler/aqueduct:latest`).

-Whichever way you deploy aqueduct, the configuration is pretty straightforward and can be set using a simple config file mount to the container's config path (defaults to `/config/aqueduct.yaml`, can be changed using the `AQUEDUCT_CONFIG_PATH` environment variable).
+Whichever way you deploy aqueduct, the yaml-based configuration is pretty straightforward and can be set using a simple config file mount to the container's config path (defaults to `/config/aqueduct.yaml`, can be changed using the `AQUEDUCT_CONFIG_PATH` environment variable).

 Example config: